-To call variants we can use a number of packages (e.g. VarScan, GTK).
+To call variants we can use a number of packages (e.g. VarScan, GATK).
 However here, we will show you how to use the bcftools package which comes with samtools.
 First we need to generate a pileup file which contains only locations with the variants and pass this to bcftools.

-Task 22: Identify SNPs and Indels using automated variant callers samtools mpileup
+Task 22: Identify SNPs and Indels using Automated Variant Callers